makeo/PicoLoader/README.md

 ## Features
 - Open source
-- Cheap and easy to get components (Raspberry Pi Pico + Flex PCB + Diode)
+- Cheap and easy to get components (Raspberry Pi Pico/Pico 2 + Flex PCB + Diode)
 - You can keep the disk drive
 - Simple to boot most homebrew apps using an [online converter](https://makeo.github.io/PicoLoader/converter/)
 - No soldering directly to the GameCube